Juno First: Ports

 Juno First was first ported in the western market to the Commodore 64, Atari 8-bit computers, and IBM PC in 1984.
 All of these ports were handled by Datasoft.
 The Commodore and Atari ports were programmed by Greg Hiscott, while the IBM version was programmed by Scott Titus.

 In Japan, Sony released a conversion of Juno First in 1983 for MSX computers.
 This version soon made its way to other MSX markets as well.

 Juno First was included via Microsoft's Game Room service for the Xbox 360 and Windows on June 30, 2010.
-It was also included as part of the Arcade Archives series for the PlayStation 4 and Nintendo Switch on March 13, 2025.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 on March 13, 2025.

-Legacy

-An unofficial hobbyist port—with the same name as the original—was made available for the Atari 2600.